Online Account Security

 - Federal law allows you to receive a free copy of your credit report every 12 months from each of the three nationwide credit reporting agencies by visiting AnnualCreditReport.com.

-- Anthem medical plan members also have access to free identity repair, credit monitoring, and identity monitoring services through AllClear ID.
+- If you’re enrolled in IU-sponsored medical insurance, you also have access to free identity repair, credit monitoring, and identity monitoring services through AllClear ID.

 Be wary of free Wi-Fi.